Using the Discovery Service

 The Discovery Service searches many (but not all) of the library’s databases and other resources in one go.
 Finding items from the library catalogue, the institutional repository and over 100 databases, it presents you with one result list of journal articles, conference papers, books, e-books and more.

-Databases are still available to search individually, whether or not they are in Discovery – find the links via a database search of the Library Catalogue or the subject pages of the Library website.
+Databases are still available to search individually, whether or not they are in Discovery – find the links via a database search of the Library Catalogue or the subject pages on the Library website.

 How do I access it?